tshrode37/Twitter-Streaming-Football/README.md

 ### Data

 The data will be collected by creating a pipeline to live stream tweets that contain tag words relate to each team playing in the NFL Conference Championship game.
-For example, during the Kansas City vs Buffalo Bills game, the following tag words were used to collect tweets:
+For example, during the Tampa Bay Buccaneers versus Green Bay Packers game, the following tag words were used to collect tweets:

   ```
-  "Josh Allen", "Patrick Mahomes", "Buffalo Bills", "Kansas City Chiefs", "Superbowl", "ChiefsKingdom", "ChiefsvsBills", "AFC Championship", "SuperbowlLV", "BillsMafia", "NFLPlayoffs"
+  "Tom Brady", "Aaron Rodgers", "Buccaneers", "GoPackGo", "TBvsGB", "Green Bay Packers", "Tampa Bay Buccaneers", "Superbowl",  "Bucs", "Packers", "NFC Championship", "SuperbowlLV", "NFLPlayoffs"
   ```
 These tag words were chosen based off a simple search on twitter, which helped in identifying the most popular tag words used for each team.
 The tag words for the post-game tweets were chosen after both championship games were completed.
 Ultimately, we were able to collect ~190,000 game tweets and ~80,000 post-game tweets.